29 Essential Tips for Travelling to Fiji With Children© Tourism Fiji

 29 Essential Tips for Travelling to Fiji With Children

 What is supposed to feel like your special time away with the family can have the opposite effect when it comes to planning.
 Is everyone going to enjoy themselves?
-Are there enough things to do for the kids?
+Are there enough things for the kids to do?
 Is there going to be enough time to relax?
 Can I buy the right baby food in Fiji?
 If you’re thinking about taking a family holiday to Fiji, then the answer will be a resounding yes!
 Fiji is one of the best places in the South Pacific to travel with children.
 Resorts and activities are well-catered to family travel, with things to do for the whole family, as well as opportunities for everyone to enjoy their own version of “Fiji time” while being well looked after.
-Nevertheless, every parent could do with a few extra tips for travelling to Fiji with children and we are here to provide with a whopping 29 tips!
+Regardless, every parent could do with a few extra tips for travelling to Fiji with children, and we are here to provide with a whopping 30 tips!

 © FijiPocketGuide.com

-The best thing about travelling with a family might seem like the quality time you’ll all have together, but we think it’s the family deals!
-Activities, tours and even some resorts often promote “family” specials offering fantastic value for money.
+The best thing about travelling with a family might seem like the quality time you’ll have together, but we think it’s the family deals!
+Activities, tours, and even some resorts often promote “family” specials that offer fantastic value for money.
 Always ask for the family rates!
+For more tips like this, check out 25 Tips to Save Money in Fiji.

 © Public Domain Pictures